herbtrace/herbtrace-app/README.md

 # HerbTrace App

 HerbTrace is a Flutter application designed for traceability, quality assurance, and digital record-keeping in the herbal and medicinal plant supply chain.
-It empowers stakeholders—such as farmers, wild collectors, processors, laboratories, manufacturers, and packers—to ensure sustainable, compliant, and transparent operations from field to finished product.
+It empowers stakeholders such as farmers, wild collectors, processors, laboratories, manufacturers, and packers to ensure sustainable, compliant, and transparent operations from field to finished product.

 ## Features

 - **Multi-role Support:** Profiles for farmers, wild collectors, processors, laboratories, manufacturers, and packers, each with tailored dashboards and workflows.
 - **Crop Data Management:** Detailed records for medicinal plants including origin, harvest windows, quality standards (moisture, residue, heavy metals), and recommended practices.
-- **Traceability:** Track every step—collection, processing, testing, packing—using digital event logs and QR-code-based batch tracking.
+- **Traceability:** Track every step collection, processing, testing, packing using digital event logs and QR-code-based batch tracking.
 - **Quality & Compliance:** Built-in quality parameter checks for FSSAI and Ayush guidelines, with support for lab testing and certification uploads.
 - **Localization:** Multi-language support (including Kannada, Hindi, Sanskrit, Malayalam, Tamil).
 - **Authentication & User Profiles:** OTP login and secure profile management for all user types.